Does homeowners insurance cover broken pipes under slab?

 When are slab leaks not covered by homeowners insurance?

-Unfortunately, the most common causes of slab cracks and leaks are gradual issues, or simply the natural shifting of the ground, which aren’t covered by homeowners insurance.
+Some of the most common causes of slab cracks and leaks happen gradually, like the natural shifting of the ground.
+Unfortunately, natural settling and wear and tear are not covered by homeowners insurance.

-Causes of slab cracks and leaks that typically are not covered include:
+Here are some causes of slab cracks and leaks that are typically not covered by homeowners insurance.

 • Natural settling, shrinking, bulging, expansion, and cracking of the foundation